ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 Here is how this makes sense:
 1. Constant `d` is defined, and its value is 6.
 1. Function `f` is defined.
-It takes a single parameter and returns its product by `d`
+It takes a single parameter and returns its product by `d`.
 1. Compute `f` of 7
-1. Create a new definition `d` shadowing the first one
+1. Create a new definition `d`, shadowing the first one
 1. Compute `f` of 7 again, the result is the same

 Although the new definition of `d` shadows the first one, the first value of `d` remains the one used inside `f`.
 That first definition of `d` is trapped inside the definition of `f`.
-Inside `f` the environment is frozen as it was when `f` was defined, with the first value of `d` inside.
+Inside `f`, the environment is frozen as it was when `f` was defined, with the first value of `d` inside.
 That's why it is called a closure.

 Partially applying parameters also creates a closure.
 ```ocaml